erikyuzwa/moongate/README.md

 A doorway or portal to a new quest or land of adventures!

-The aim is to create a collection of classes, objects, structs and/or enums that make putting together some gamedev stuff a whole lot faster.
+The aim is to create a collection of classes, objects, structs and/or enums that make putting together some gamedev stuff for 2D projects.

 Your own moongate getting you to your gameplay faster.

+NOTE: THIS IS HEAVILY A WORK IN PROGRESS.
+PULL REQUESTS WILL DEFINITELY BE LOOKED AT.

 ## Development Install

 - `git clone git@github.com:erikyuzwa/moongate.git`
 - `cd moongate`
-- Open with Visual Studio 2019 or Visual Studio 2022 Community Editions
+- Open `visualc/moongate.sln` with Visual Studio 2019 or Visual Studio 2022 Community Editions

 ## Features

-- TODO
+- PC desktop support (*future goal of Mac and Linux builds)
+- Aimed at 2D games

 ## Roadmap